 The clients of the Brooklyn MDT are professionals responding to the needs of elder abuse victims.
 (Thus, the team does not provide direct services to victims.)
-A highly collaborative endeavor, the Brooklyn MDT is staffed by professionals from government, non-profit and health care organizations and meets 3x/month at the Brooklyn APS Office.
-The team is led by Robin Roberts, MDT Coordinator.
+A highly collaborative endeavor, the Brooklyn MDT is staffed by professionals from government, non-profit, and health care organizations and meets three times a month at the Brooklyn APS Office.
+The team is led by NYCEAC’s MDT Coordinator.
 Representatives from the following organizations comprise the team:

 Kings County DA’s Office

 NYC Department for the Aging

 NYC Human Resources Administration Adult Protective Services

 Weill Cornell Medicine, Division of Geriatrics and Palliative Care

 Weill Cornell Medicine, Department of Psychiatry